Photography composition: layers

 2. Movement as a layer in composition

-Incorporating movement into your image also tells a story.
 Whether you freeze the movement or allow it to blur, the viewer is drawn into the image.
-The movement tells the viewer what is happening and what will follow.
+The movement tells the viewer what’s happening and what will follow.

-At a wonderfully loud and music filled street festival I positioned myself to photograph a group of the drummers.
-I wanted to focus on their drums and allow their hands to blur to show the beat.
+At a wonderfully loud and music filled street festival I positioned myself to photograph a group of drummers.
+I allowed their hands to blur to show the beat and add a layer of interest to the composition.

 3. Scenes as layers within scenes

 I then shifted position and pulled back a bit to include some of the scene.
-To relay the party atmosphere I wanted to show the drummers and, in the distance, people sitting at a table in the middle of the street drinking wine, as well as colourful festival goes walking by.
+To relay the party atmosphere I wanted to show the different scenes within the photo:

 This was a very busy scene, but I knew the feeling that I wanted to create and the idea of the image.
 So when I positioned myself it was just a matter of waiting for the right passersby to complete the scene.